 Important Note About the Military Match

 If you are a military scholarship student, you are encouraged to communicate with your branch to find out when applications are due and to check in early with your student affairs office to ensure that all requirements are met on time.
 The military match begins and ends sooner than the ERAS®/NRMP® Match, and the results are released in mid-December.
-For information on military residency programs, the AAP Section on Uniform Services annual updates the Guide to Military Pediatric Residencies.
+For information on military residency programs, the AAP Section on Uniform Services annually updates the Guide to Military Pediatric Residencies.

 Letters of Recommendation

 Letters are an important part of the residency application and give program directors the opportunity to see how you are regarded by faculty members that have worked with you.
 Try to request your letters from core faculty members who have observed your direct clinical work with patients.
 Most pediatric residency training programs require three letters of recommendation from faculty members.
-At least one letter should be from a pediatric faculty.
-Other letters may come from pediatric faculty members or faculty from any other clinical departments.
+At least one letter should be from a pediatric faculty; other letters may come from pediatric faculty members or faculty from any other clinical departments.
 For students who have done additional community work or research, a fourth letter documenting those activities enhances the application.

 Asking for a Letter